ngryman/fauda/README.md

 **Params**

 - **namespace** `string`: String used to prefix environment variables and namespace your configuration in the `package.json`.
 It's typically your package's name.
-- **schema** `string | JsonObject`: Path to a JSON schema, or the schema itself, used to normalize your configuration and generate types.
+- **schema** `string | JsonObject`: Path to a JSON schema, or the schema itself, used to normalize your configuration.
 - **options** `Partial<FaudaOptions>`: See availabble [options](#options).

 ### [FaudaOptions](src/types.ts#1)